quark-bot-discord/languages/README.md

 - Ensure the translation **makes sense**
 - Stick to the format
 - Don't translate the stuff within curly brackets - `{` `}` - just place it where it will fit best within the sentence
 - Want to add a new language which doesn't exist here already?
-Head over to our [support server](https://quark.bot/support) and ask ahead!
+Head over to Quark's [support server](https://quark.bot/support) and ask ahead!
 - There is also a [contribution guide](.github/CONTRIBUTING.md) you can refer to!

 Good luck, and have fun!